European Foundation

 Use of measure

-On 20 September 2022, it was announced that when compared to August of the previous year, a loaf of bread in Malta had risen by 13%.
-Whilst this is a substantial rise for a staple food, the rise in Malta is the sixth lowest in the EU, highlighting the impact of Government measures in this respect.
+On 20 September 2022, it was announced that the price of a loaf of bread in Malta had risen by 13% since August 2021.
+While this is a substantial rise for a staple food, the rise in Malta is the sixth lowest in the EU, highlighting the impact of government measures in this respect.

 Target groups